Linda Mans is Manskracht

 Curriculum Development: Mapping Gender, Health & Development

 For the project 'On Track With Gender' I screened courses to find out how much and in what way ‘gender and development’ was included in the curricula and research of cultural anthropology and development studies in the Netherlands and published a paper about it (Faculty of Social Sciences/ Centre for International Development Issues Nijmegen, Ministry of Foreign Affairs, Hivos, Oxfam Novib.
-At Radboudumc I was assigned to create a coherent education programme on gender sensitive issues within the existing medical curricula through a participatory approach.
+Previous experience with screening courses I gained at Radboudumc: I was assigned to create a coherent education programme on gender sensitive issues within the existing medical curricula through a participatory approach.